Canada - Data Protection Overview

 Please see section on consent above regarding express and implied consent.
 Contracts may include or incorporate express consent, or give rise to a basis for implied consent, depending on the circumstances.
-The amended Quebec Private Sector Act, however, will require that written consent be collected separately from other information provided to the individual.
+The amended Quebec Private Sector Act; however, requires that written consent be collected separately from other information provided to the individual.

 PIPEDA permits organisations to collect, use, and disclose personal information without consent where required by law and to disclose information, for example: investigate a breach of an agreement or a law that has been, or is about to be, committed; or detect or suppress fraud, or to prevent fraud that is likely to be committed.
 These exemptions apply only where it is reasonable to expect that obtaining consent would compromise the investigation or the ability to prevent, detect or suppress the fraud, and are permissive only; they do not require an organisation to disclose personal information.

 Under PIPEDA, consent is not required if the collection and use of information is clearly in the interests of the individual and consent cannot be obtained in a timely way.
 This exemption, however, has limited application in practice as there is a paucity of guidance regarding the meaning of what is in the interests of the individual (except in situations involving threats to health or safety).